maydayv7/arch-btrfs/README.md

 # Arch Linux BTRFS Install on BIOS/MBR/CSM
+This is basically how I install my arch, with the B-Tree File System.
+I'm open to feedback and suggestions for improvements.

-Enter custom values for capitalised letters
+Enter custom values for CAPITALIZED LETTERS

+_Italicized letters_ are comments

 ### Network
 iwctl